JasonDai1219/NBA_data_analysis/README.md

 - We can tell that the `Salary` of NBA players has a roughly linear relationship with other numerical variables, thus, we would use `Linear Regression`.
 However, it is important to verify that degree 1 polynomial regression(Linear Regression) is indeed the best choice, so we would perform a `cross-validation` to see which degree works the best for us.

 ## Model creation
+- Getting rid of unuseful variables: we need to drop all IDs, since they are not relevant in our analysis, and could bring potential noise to the model.
+We are also dropping all attempted counts and made counts on shootings, as the percentage variable is a good enough representation of those two variable; the same reason applies to REB and OREb, DREB, and EFF.
+Therefore, we want to avoid `Multicolinearity` through dropping REB variable also.
 - Best Hyperparameter: After using `cross validation`, we realized that degree x is the most optimal degree to use in our model.
 - Overall Model:
 - Model performance: